tarenpang/Blockchain-Network/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPLv3 License.

 <p align="right">(<a href="#top">back to top</a>)</p>